openforis/sepal-doc/docs/source/cli/ofgt.rst

 OPTIONS
 #######

--   :code:`-la` (nbrLargeAreaWindows) = number of LA windows in X direc- tion.
+-   :code:`-la` (NbrLargeAreaWindows) = number of LA windows in X direction.
 The total number of LA windows will be the square of this parameter.
--   :code:`-da` (do4allpixels) = use to built model to predict output value for every pixel of the anchor using the built models and the values of the Filler.
+-   :code:`-da` (Do4allpixels) = use to built model to predict output value for every pixel of the anchor using the built models and the values of the Filler.
 -   :code:`-sd` (sampling density) = sampling density used to build the LargeArea model.
 Value two, for example, would force the algorithm to collect every other valid pixel within the scene to be used in building the model.
--   :code:`-ws` (WindowSize) = size of the neighbourhood from which the data for local model construction is collected
+-   :code:`-ws` (WindowSize) = size of the neighborhood from which the data for local model construction is collected

 .. note::

     The input image can be produced from 2 image stacks (for in- stance, 2 Erdas imagine composites consisting of 7 bands).
 The script stack2images.bash produces the composite.
 It can also be produced from HDF-images that are stored in folders.
 The script :code:`stack2images_hdf.bash` is for that purpose.

 The model may be very sensitive to outliers.
-Therefore it is impor- tant that the mask value 2 is present only in location where both Anchor and Filler have valid data.
+Therefore it is important that the mask value 2 is present only in location where both Anchor and Filler have valid data.

 .. danger::